SIPHEPHELO-NTULI/SubZero-Inc/README.md

 Go to "Code", select "Download ZIP file"

-Extract files, open Visual Studio Code (if you have not downloaded and set it up check out "Get Started") and Open Folders
+Extract files, open Visual Studio Code (if you have not downloaded and set it up check out "Getting Started") and Open Folders

 Open "SubZero-Inc-main" and select emulator and click "Run and Debug"